garethgeorge/backrest/README.md

 Backrest is accessible from a web browser.
 By default it binds to `127.0.0.1:9898` and can be accessed at `http://localhost:9898`.
 Change the port with the `BACKREST_PORT` environment variable e.g. `BACKREST_PORT=0.0.0.0:9898 backrest` to listen on all network interfaces.
 On first startup backrest will prompt you to create a default username and password, this can be changed later in the settings page.

 > [!Note]
-> Backrest installs a specific restic version to ensure that it is compatible.
-If you wish to use a different version of restic OR if you would prefer to install restic manually, use the `BACKREST_RESTIC_COMMAND` environment variable to specify the path of your restic install.
+> Backrest will use your system install of restic if it is available and matches Backrest's required version.
+Otherwise it will download and install a compatible version of restic in its data directory.
+Backrest will keep restic up to date with the latest version.
+You force use of a specific restic binary (or non-standard version) by setting the `BACKREST_RESTIC_COMMAND` environment variable to the path of your restic binary.

 ## Running with Docker Compose